dhellmann/pymotw/PyMOTW/urllib2/index.rst

 Working with Requests Directly
 ==============================

-urlopen() is a convenience function that hides some of the details of how the request is made and handled for you.
-For more precise control, you may want to instantiate and use a Request object directly.
+:func:`urlopen()` is a convenience function that hides some of the details of how the request is made and handled for you.
+For more precise control, you may want to instantiate and use a :class:`Request` object directly.

 Adding Outgoing Headers
 -----------------------

 As the examples above illustrate, the default *User-agent* header value is made up of the constant ``Python-urllib``, followed by the Python interpreter version.
-If you are creating an application that will access other people's web resources, it is a courtesy to include real user agent information in your requests, so they can identify the source of the hits more easily.
-Using a custom agent also allows them to control crawlers using a robots.txt file (see :mod:`robotparser`).
+If you are creating an application that will access other people's web resources, it is courteous to include real user agent information in your requests, so they can identify the source of the hits more easily.
+Using a custom agent also allows them to control crawlers using a ``robots.txt`` file (see :mod:`robotparser`).

 .. include:: urllib2_request_header.py
     :literal:
     :start-after: #end_pymotw_header

-After creating a Request object, it is easy to use ``add_header()`` to set the user agent value before opening the request.
+After creating a :class:`Request` object, use :func:`add_header()` to set the user agent value before opening the request.
 The last line of the output shows our custom value.

 ::